nozkurt/PrepAnnECG/README.md

 The software does not need any installation.
 It is sufficient to add the folders with subfolders to the Matlab path

 #### Folder organization and quick start guide is included in PrepAnnECG Documentation file in documentation folder.

+### Please refer the article for more details

+Nalan Ozkurt, PrepAnnECG: A user friendly MATLAB ECG preprocessing and annotation GUI for health professionals, SoftwareX, Vol. 24, 2023,101589, ISSN 2352-7110, https://doi.org/10.1016/j.softx.2023.101589.